Contents

 With this student credit card, there’s no annual income limit and the maximum credit limit you can get as a Canadian student is $5,000.
 There’s no annual fee, no fee for supplementary cards, and your purchase interest rate is only 20.99%.
 Your cash interest rate is 22.99%.

-This is a great card for those who like to travel because you earn Aeroplan points.
+This is a great card for travellers because it earns Aeroplan points.
 With the CIBC Aeroplan Visa card, you can earn 1 point for every $1 spent on Gas, Electric Vehicle Charging, Groceries and Air Canada.
 You can earn 1 point for every $1.50 spent on all other eligible everyday purchases.
 Purchases with the Aeroplan eStore or Aeroplan partners can earn you double the points.
-As a student and a CIBC card holder, you can also get a free SPC membership.
+As a student and a CIBC cardholder, you can also get a free SPC membership.

-Just like many other credit cards, this CIBC card has benefits and insurance included with it.
+Just like many other credit cards, this CIBC card includes benefits and insurance.
 These are:

 • Purchase Security Insurance